polyose/plasmo/README.md

 Desmata cells rely on [nix](https://github.com/NixOS/nix) to handle their dependencies, so if you use it to add a cell to your repo, that cell's dependencies will be managed more completely than you might expect from something like `pip`.

 ### Less Encapsulated
-Unlike `pip` or `poetry`, desmata cells are moved in and out of repo's not as a references, but as a bunch of code.
+Unlike `pip` or `poetry`, desmata cells are moved in and out of repos not as a references, but as a bunch of code.
 This makes it easier to edit their contents to suit your needs.

 Users who have needs similar to you may prefer to gat the modified cell from your repo, rather than make similar edits themselves.